Roboron3042/Cyberpunk-Neon/README.md

 Just drop the cyberpunk-neon.tdesktop-theme into the chat and open it.

-## Discord
+## CSS Themes

+I've applied the Cyberpunk-Neon color scheme to some websites.
+You cand found the CSS files to be used with Stylus in the CSS folder.
+Currently available websites are:
+* Mastodon (classic)
-Apply CyberpunkNeon.theme.css to [BetterDiscord](https://gist.github.com/ObserverOfTime/d7e60eb9aa7fe837545c8cb77cf31172)
+* Discord: Apply Discord-Cyberpunk-Neon.theme.css to [BetterDiscord](https://gist.github.com/ObserverOfTime/d7e60eb9aa7fe837545c8cb77cf31172)

-`cp CyberpunkNeon.theme.css ~/.config/BetterDiscord/themes/`
+`cp Discord-Cyberpunk-Neon.theme.css ~/.config/BetterDiscord/themes/`

-Apply in Discord Settings
+And apply in Discord Settings

+## TODO

+Feel free to propose your own todo things and contribute to this repository.

+- [ ] Kate color scheme
+- [ ] Vi(m,) color scheme
+- [ ] Firefox theme
+- [ ] Plasma theme
+- [ ] Improve QT color scheme

 ## License